markus-zzz/myc64-pocket/README.md

 Normal key press is accomplished with the **face-a** button.

 Pressing **trig-l1** and **trig-r1** navigates through the different menu tabs.

-Loading and starting `.prg` files is accomplished by simply selecting the file in the AP's **Core Settings->Load & Start PRG** file browser.

 Controllers can be mapped to C64 joystick ports in the **MISC** menu tab and there you will also find a reset button for the emulator core.